MemsourceTesting/QA/APC test/lando.rst

 In collaboration with DA Acquia, the Lando team has built an open source Acquia plugin for Lando.
 The plugin:

--  Mimics Acquia Cloud Platform environments locally.
+-  Mimics Acquia Cloud Platform superb environments locally.
 -  Allows you to easily ``pull`` your Acquia site to local systems through :doc:`Acquia CLI </acquia-cli/>`.
 -  Allows you to easily ``push`` your changes to Acquia through